The ARPANS Act and the PGPA Act are the foundation of ARPANSA’s governance practices.

 ARPANSA has a strong commitment to preventing work health and safety incidents from occurring, understanding the importance of preventive measures, and applying timely and appropriate corrective actions when incidents or hazards do arise.

-During 2018–19 the agency continued to build a positive safety reporting culture, which again saw a number of hazards and good practices reported.
-In 2018–19 there was a total of 13 incidents reported, which included six hazards, six minor incidents and one serious incident.
+During 2019–2020 the agency continued to build a positive safety reporting culture, which again saw a number of hazards and good practices reported.
+In 2019–2020 there was a total of 13 incidents reported, which included nine hazards and four minor incidents.
 None of the incidents were notifiable to Comcare with respect to the agency’s statutory obligation under section 35 of the Work Health and Safety Act 2011.

-One workers compensation claim was made during the 2018–19 year.
+There were no workers compensation claims made during the 2019–2020 year.

 Investigations or notices given